 The Mix Company

-$17,923.25 to assist the expansion of branding and manufacturing capacity in order to better reach local retail outlets.
+$17,923.25 to assist the expansion of branding and manufacturing capacity to expand business reach into larger retail outlets.

-$5,082.00 to assist in maintaining the francophone summer camp in 2015 with the objective to promote the French language as a culture to youth in the area.
+$5,082.00 to assist in maintaining the francophone summer camp in 2015 with the objective to foster the French language as a culture to youth in the area.

 The Corporation of the Township of Madawaska Valley